TAKING MEDICINE AT SCHOOL

-Starting with the 2019-2020 school year, students will need a physician order sent to the school before any prescription medication can be given.
+Students will need a signed physician order form sent to the school before any prescription medication can be given.
 This includes ADD and ADHD medication as well as inhalers and Epipens.

 Physician order forms have been delivered to several medical offices, so they are readily available at your next visit.
 You may print the form from the attached link.
 Forms are also available from the school nurse or in the front office.